Quanatee/gfycaffeine/README.md

 Gfycaffeine only works when you're uploading multiple medias.
 If you're only uploading one, pull up your socks and get your .mp4s the traditional way.

 Once your medias have been uploaded, click on **Gfycaffeine** again and it will convert the generated links (that go to a viewing page) to direct .mp4 that you can right click and save, or whatever.

+It produces two types of links, zippy and fat.
+Zippy being a smaller file, fat being a large obese garfield cat.
+Either one may not work depending the quality of your upload.

 ### What if I want .webm?